Abdominal Hysterectomy

 What is an Abdominal Hysterectomy

-Abdominal hysterectomy, a surgical procedure first performed in 1843, involves the uterus being removed through an incision in the lower abdomen.
+Abdominal hysterectomy, a surgical procedure first performed in 1843 by Charles Clay(1), involves the uterus being removed through an incision in the lower abdomen.
+It has since passed through improvement over the years.
 Several other hysterectomy techniques such as the laparoscopic, vaginal, robot-assisted, or a combination of two methods have been used over the years.
 The approach to hysterectomy, however, depends on the indication, surgeon’s technical experience or preference, availability of resources, patient preference, and health status.

 Due to the development of minimally invasive techniques, there has been a decline in the rates of abdominal hysterectomies.